 In order for a generating unit to be registered in the test type register, the manufacturer will need to complete a Type Test Verification Report, which demonstrates that the generating unit complies with EREC G98 or G99 requirements.
-Once complete, the Type Test Verification Report should be uploaded and maintained on the ENA's Type Test Register by the generating unit manufacturer.
-The ENA Register gives assurance to DNOs / IDNOs that the generating unit connected to their network is fully compliant with EREC G98 or G99 requirements.
-The ENA Type Test Register also gives assurance to customers and installers that equipment is suitable to be connected and operated in parallel with a network.

-When details on a new generating unit, or amendments to an existing generating unit, are submitted to the ENA Type Test Register, it is assigned an 'Awaiting Assessment' compliance status.
+The Type Test Verification Report should be uploaded and maintained on the ENA's Type Test Register by the generating unit manufacturer.
+The ENA Register gives assurance to DNOs / IDNOs that the equipment connected to their network is compliant with EREC G98 or G99 requirements.
+The ENA Register also gives assurance to customers and installers that equipment is suitable to be connected and operated in parallel with a network.
+When details of a new generating device, or amendments to an existing device, are submitted to the ENA Type Test Register, it is always assigned the 'Awaiting Assessment' compliance status.
 It can take up to 4 weeks for the compliance status to be assessed.
 Once the ENA compliance assessment is complete, one of the following compliance statuses will be assigned: